SimplesJohn/IA_Embarquee_Projet_Etudiant/README.md

 │   └── TP_IA_EMBARQUEE.ipynb        # Data preprocessing, training, and evaluation
 └── README.md                        # Project Report

+---
 ## 🛠️ 3.
 Data Preprocessing & Methodology
+The model utilizes the **AI4I 2020 Predictive Maintenance Dataset** (10,000 instances, 14 features).
+To ensure the model learns true physical patterns, strict preprocessing was applied.

+### 3.1 Data Cleaning & Anomaly Removal
+During our exploratory data analysis, we identified contradictory labels that would confuse the neural network's gradient descent:
+* **Unclassified Failures:** We removed instances where `Machine failure = 1` but no specific failure type (TWF, HDF, PWF, OSF, RNF) was indicated.
+* **Ghost Failures:** We removed instances where a specific failure was triggered (e.g., `RNF = 1`) but the global `Machine failure` was `0`.

+### 3.2 Feature Scaling
+Sensor readings vary drastically in magnitude (e.g., Rotational speed in RPM vs. Torque in Nm).
+We applied `StandardScaler` to normalize the inputs, ensuring mathematical stability and faster convergence during training.

+### 3.3 Handling Extreme Class Imbalance
+In real-world predictive maintenance, failures are extremely rare (constituting less than 4% of our dataset).
+* **The Problem:** Standard training results in a "lazy" model that achieves 96% accuracy by simply predicting "No Error" every time.
+* **Our Solution (`RandomOverSampler`):** Instead of using Undersampling (which destroys valuable baseline data from healthy machines), we applied Random Oversampling exclusively to the minority failure classes.
+This forced the network to heavily penalize missing a failure, preserving 100% of the real-world operational baseline.